uwcirg/truenth-portal/docs/source/configuration.rst

 Both importing and exporting use the value of ``PERSISTENCE_DIR``.
 Its value is initially looked for as an environment variable, and if not found, the configuration value of 'GIL' is used.
-(With 'GIL' set, the `gil` configuration directory is used, othersise, `eproms`).
+(With 'GIL' set, the `gil` configuration directory is used, otherwise, `eproms`).

 Export
 ------